Reporters: Maria Martin, Walter Morgan, And Sam Eaton

 For more information about Guatemala and the issues raised in the segment "Santa María Tzejá: The Tale of One Village", see the following books and articles.

 (Note: this is not intended as a complete list.
-Check back for more recommendations and an opportunity to make your own recommendations soon.)
+Check back for more recommendations.)

 Carmack, Robert M., Harvest of Violence: The Maya Indians and the Guatemalan Crisis.
 Norman, Okla.: University of Oklahoma Press, 1992.

 Falla, Ricardo.
 Massacres in the Jungle: Ixcan, Guatemala, 1975-1982.
 Boulder: Westview Press, 1994.